-Banking - Chancery – Charities - Commercial - Company - Fraud - Human Rights - Insolvency - Probate – Property - Professional Negligence
+Banking - Chancery – Charities - Commercial - Company - Financial Services -Fraud - related Human Rights - Insolvency - Partnership - Probate - Property - Professional Negligence (solicitors)

 Duncan advises and represents banks, charities, clubs, companies, partnerships and individuals in areas ranging from family quarrels to international multi-million pound trade disputes.
 Duncan is known for his client-focused approach to finding the best practical & cost-effective result available against a complex legal and factual background.
 He is a fearless advocate before any tribunal, able to turn his hand equally to an urgent freezing injunction as to a complex trial or appeal.

 Duncan regularly acts as lead or sole Counsel in claims of over £10m (some over £500m) but gives the same attention to disputes of all sizes.

 Recent/current clients include:

 A number of substantial actions for fraudulent misrepresentation on behalf of both claimants (including one group action) and defendants (including one multi-jurisdiction action).
 A related claim in respect of a collective investment scheme.